beaker-project/beaker-project.org/dev/tech-roadmap.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Provisioning is currently based directly on the Anaconda installer.
 VM
-image based provisioning for guest recipes or the oVirt Engine integration
+image based provisioning for guest recipes or the dynamic host creation
 would allow Beaker to cover a wider range of testing scenarios.

 Supporting tools like `os-autoinst <http://www.os-autoinst.org/>`_ or